 - Take the time to ensure you are being clear

-Remember just those 4 general points, and you’re going to be a master wordsmith in no time at all.
+Remember these four general points, and you’ll be a master wordsmith in no time.

 Jade Bloom is the CMO of The Content Panel, a content & blog writing service.
 She loves writing, snowboarding, and geeking out over the latest AI trends.